Fleetwood Mac (1968 album): Reception and legacy

-The album sold well in the UK, reaching number four on the British charts.
-Upon release, Barry Gifford (writing for Rolling Stone) praised the album, and described it as "potent enough to make the South Side of Chicago take notice".
+The album sold well in the UK, reaching number four on the UK Albums Chart.
+Upon release, Melody Maker "highly recommended" the album and said that the band played the songs at "white heat intensity."
+Writing for Rolling Stone, Barry Gifford praised the album, and described it as "potent enough to make the South Side of Chicago take notice".

 Modern attitudes to the album are also largely positive, and many critics argue the album is one of the highlights of the British blues bloom.
 TeamRock describes it as a "marvellous debut that established the group as the best British blues band of the day".
 Writing for Ultimate Classic Rock, Nick DeRiso described the album as a "stellar debut" and "maybe the best album from the British blues boom".
 He also ranked it as the 4th greatest Fleetwood Mac album.
 The Telegraph has described the album as a "classic sixties London 12-bar blues rock debut", while also calling it "raw, physical, high spirited and blessed with the exceptional playing of Peter Green".
 The Encyclopedia of Popular Music describes the album as "seminal".
+AllMusic noted the influence of Elmore James on Spencer's compositions and wrote that Green's "inspired playing, the capable (if erratic) songwriting, and the general panache of the band as a whole placed them leagues above the overcrowded field."

+In 2023, the album received renewed attention after "I'm Coming Home to Stay", a bonus track featured on the 1999 re-release, was used in the third episode of the HBO television series The Last of Us.

 Accolades

-"ThoughtCo." described the album as an " inspired mix of blues covers", and placed it in the top 10 "The Best Blues-Rock Albums of the 1960s".
-"Guitarist" (UK magazine) placed the album in "101 Essential Guitar Albums", and John Tobler considered the album to be one of the "100 Great Albums of the 60s".

-It was voted number 435 in Colin Larkin's All Time Top 1000 Albums.
+ThoughtCo. described the album as an "inspired mix of blues covers", and placed it in the top 10 "The Best Blues-Rock Albums of the 1960s".
+The album was voted number 435 in Colin Larkin's All Time Top 1000 Albums.